pablisco/auto-module/readme.md

         val settings = dh.project(":features:settings")
     }
 }
 ```

-This file will be accessible from any modules so we can add dependencies to other modules like:
+This file will be accessible from any modules so you can add dependencies to other modules like:

 ```kotlin
 implementation(local.features.home)